togiberlin/ui-ux-designer-roadmap/README.md

 - **Reaction**: If you ask people to do something, you are addressing their conscious, or slow-thinking mode.
 But it is the intuitive, fast-thinking mode you gotta pass first.
 We usually know within milliseconds, whether we want to do something, or not.
 At this stage, it is best practice to win users **trust** by being **authentic**, displaying **social proof** and displaying **strong authority on the subject**.
 Make sure, that the *first time user experience* is frictionless, frustration-free and generally positive.
 - **Ability**: Once the decision has been made to do the action, is it actually **feasible** and realistic?
 The user must know clearly, what **steps** are required to successfully execute.
 Furthermore, that user must have the **resources** required for action.
 Also, the user must have the necessary **skills**.
 Last but not least, no user will ever do something what's going to fail.
 The user must be **convinced in the success of the action**.
 - **Timing**: At this stage, the user is aware of the action and has made the decision to do it.
 But does he really have to do it **now**?
 Why not postpone/procrastinate it indefinitely..and end up doing nothing, at all?
 You gotta create **urgency**.
 Urgency can be either internal or external.
 External urgency is e.g. when you know, that you have to put in your taxes (otherwise, the IRS will come to you).
 Internal urgency can be either stronger like e.g. hunger, thirst; or weaker like e.g. boredom.
 Users can also be convinced to do something without urgency.
 Sometimes, a great help is to be **specific**.
 Consider this example: "You should exercise regularly." vs. "Exercise tomorrow morning at 7 A.M.".
 The last one feels more real, right?
 And helps us to remember it, too.
 - **Execution**: Yay!
 The user passed through all stages of the CREATE action funnel and executed the action.
 But don't become complacent too soon...the user executed it just **once**.
 It would be cool, if the user would do it repeatedly.
 And it would be best, if you don't have to ask or remind the user at all, because it has become a deeply embedded habit.
+If you want to understand, how to build long-lasting habits, then read on in the next section.

-### Building Habits: Nir Eyal's Hook Model
+### Building Habits: The Hook Model
 ![Nir Eyals Hook Model](http://i.imgur.com/xM2O614.png)

 When actions are repeatedly done, they become a habit.
 A habit is a hardwired routine, which costs very little mental resources, is easy to do and very hard to unlearn.
 Nir Eyal's Hook model explains perfectly, how habits can be formed.
 Let's come back to our Instagram example: